Bhelms2132/GifTastic/README.md

 # GifTastic
 GifTastic is a dynamic web page that has six different topics of interest to me.
-It has the ability to populate with suggested topics of interests of the user by adding a topic in the suggestion box and clicking submit button.
-When clicking on one of the topics, it will populate with images related to the topic.
-The user can click on the image to make the image animate then click back on the image to become still again.
+It has the ability to populate with suggested topics of interests of the user as well.

+## How GifTastic Works
+When the user clicks on a topics box, the app will return ten gifs related to the topic clicked.
+The gif will animate once the gif is clicked then become still when clicked on again.
+The user can suggest a topic of interest to them in the suggested topic box and click submit.
+Once submitted, the suggested topic will populate beside of my topics of interest.

-## Technologies used
+## Technologies Used
 HTML, GHIPY API, JavaScript, jQuery, CSS

 ## My Interests